Indochina Link Vietnam

 • Relationship basis: equity percentage AND medium/long-term debt percentage

-• Transaction categories: goods, services, financial borrowings, royalties
+• Transaction categories: goods, services, financial borrowings, royalties.
+Service fees and royalties to related parties also trigger Foreign Contractor Tax obligations.

 • Transaction values: total amounts by category for the tax period